• Federal Court

 An examination notice is a form sent to the judgment debtor requiring them to answer questions about their income, assets, other debts, and to supply related documents.
 This is an important step to see whether the judgment debtor has enough money or assets to pay your order and to decide on the most effective way to enforce the judgment debt.

-Unfortunately, an examination notice is a request for information, which the judgment debtor may choose to ignore, in which case a more forceful request may need to be made.
+Unfortunately, an examination notice is a request for information, which the judgment debtor may choose to ignore, in which case you may need to take other steps.

 Examination Order